 On our chosen tour we started at Puerto Bajo las Sombras (the port) in the national park (we drove because we had a car but they offer transfers from El Calafate) where we took a ferry to the start of the trekking.
 The ferry (although only a means of transport) is a short scenic cruise in itself.

-We then got briefed on the tour and geared up before trekking on the glacier for 1.5 hours drinking pure glacier water, looking into crevasses and glacier waterfalls.
-We finished off the tour with a scotch on the rocks made with ice from the glacier and chocolate for a snack.
+We then got briefed on the tour and geared up before trekking on the glacier for 1.5 hours drank pure glacier water, looked into crevasses, and saw glacier waterfalls.
+We finished off the tour with scotch on the rocks made with ice from the glacier and chocolate for a snack.

 Overall, it’s a great tour and if you book the transport to and from El Calafate you also get 1.5 hours of free time to explore the Perito Moreno Glacier boardwalk before returning to El Calafate.

-The company we chose to book through was Daytours4u and they were great!
+The company we chose to book through was great!
 They offer both the Mini Trekking and Big Ice trekking tours.
 You can book the exact same tour we did directly here!

 4. Visit Intendencia Parque Nacional Los Glaciares

 This is a very quick and enjoyable thing to do in El Calafate.
 The Intendencia Parque Nacional Los Glaciares has lots of historical information on Perito Moreno (the explorer) as well as beautiful gardens to enjoy.